Russian forces leave Snake Island, keep up eastern assault | Headlines

 Luhansk Gov. Serhiy Haidai said that Russian reconnaissance units tried to enter Lysychansk Wednesday, but were repelled by the Ukrainian forces.
 He said the Russians were trying to block a highway used to deliver supplies and fully encircle the city.

-"The Russians have thrown practically all their forces to seize the city," Haida said.
+"The Russians have thrown practically all their forces to seize the city," Haidai said.

 Speaking on a visit to Turkmenistan early Thursday, Russian President Vladimir Putin said his goals in Ukraine haven't changed since the start of the war.
 He said they were "the liberation of the Donbas, the protection of these people, and the creation of conditions that would guarantee the security of Russia itself."
 He made no mention of his original stated goals to "demilitarize" and "de-Nazify" Ukraine.